JanikCodes/minecraft_discord_py/README.md

 - 👊 Placing / Destroying `blocks`
 - 🍎 Physics affecting `blocks` and `entities` (sand, gravel, player gravity)
 - ✨ Collision detection
-- 🏠 Structure generation ( Able to create your own presets and spawn them in, see [tree.py](tree.py) )
+- 🏠 `Structure` generation ( Able to create your own presets and spawn them in, see [tree.py](tree.py) )
-- 🌎 World generation including ores, caves
+- 🌎 `World` generation including ores, caves
-- 🎮 Multiplayer synced movement, servers wtih invite functionality
+- 🎮 Multiplayer synced movement & states, worlds with invite functionality
 - 💡 2D calculated lighting
 - 🧱 `Block` states with different rendering depending on the state
 - 🔓 Z-Axis so `blocks` can be rendered in the background/foreground